-706.9b Some copy effects specifically state that they don't copy certain characteristics and instead retain their original values.
-These effects use the phrase "except its [characteristic] is still [value]" or "except it's still [value(s)]."
-They may also simply state that certain characteristics are not copied.

-706.9c Some copy effects modify a characteristic as part of the copying process.
+- 706.9b Some copy effects specifically state that they don't copy certain characteristics and instead retain their original values.
+They may also simply state that certain characteristics are not copied. - 706.9c Some copy effects modify a characteristic as part of the copying process.
 The final value(s) for that characteristic becomes part of the copiable values for the copy.